Crimson Quill’s Appraisal #617

 Anyhoots, after a deeply embarrassing episode whereby Sydney approaches the boy she’s been secretly crushing on, on her behalf, and leaves her mortified as he rebuffs her, Vee decides that enough is enough and signs up.
 In no time, she is presented with her first official dare and it’s perfectly pitched to reel her in.
 Heading to a local diner, she must kiss a complete stranger for five seconds and, after studying her options anxiously, fate appears to lend a hand.
 The lucky recipient is Ian (Dave Franco) who just so happens to be reading Vee’s favorite book and she quickly plants one on this handsome unknown, much to his delight.
 Within minutes, it becomes clear that he too is a Nerve player and a fairly prestigious one to boot.
 The watchers are in rapture and demand to see more of the pair’s shared exploits, sending her popularity into instant hyperdrive and making her feel like somebody for the first time in way too long.

 Next up is to hop on his motorcycle and take a ride into Manhattan to await further instruction and, needless to say, she is powerless to resist.
-The challenges start as playful and relatively benign and it is here that we hit a sweet spot as our players share a sweet chemistry, evidently fuelled by the excitement of playing to an ever-growing audience, but more than just self-centred attraction.
+The challenges start as playful and relatively benign and it is here that we hit a sweet spot as our players share a sweet chemistry, evidently fueled by the excitement of playing to an ever-growing audience, but more than just self-centered attraction.
 Ian is far more experienced and less shocked when the dares begin to escalate into far more dangerous requests.
 Meanwhile, Sydney is up in arms over having her limelight stolen, and the protective Tommy has decided to do a little light research into Nerve and find out where the object of his undying devotion is headed.
 With Vee now firmly entrenched in the much coveted “Top Ten” and rebel without a pause opponent Ty (Colson Baker) willing to do pretty much anything to climb the rankings and secure his place in the all-important final two, the stakes are about to soar.

 From hereon in, Joost and Schulman are most interested with exploring the gladiatorial attraction of the Internet and use our own curiosity against us as it double dares us to look away while very much aware that we likely won’t be able to.
 There’s a high probability that Nerve will have its detractors and many of them will point to the closing act as the moment when the cart begins to come off its rails a little.
 However, while admittedly logic takes a few knocks as we hurtle towards the climax, there’s a breathless energy present that calls to mind the likes of Mark Neveldine’s Crank and, thanks to players being required to capture their every move on their smartphones, the increasingly vertiginous dares have a real immediacy to them, making it nigh-on impossible to log off.
 Another monumental sweetener is the sharp-angled, luminescent cinematography of Michael Simmonds who captures NYC at its most vibrant and drenches it in neon, before unleashing the nitrous.
 Toss in a suitably cybernetic candy-coated soundtrack and techno heaven beckons.